 Last year I wrote a post about how much I loved Lake Garda, the northern Italian lake I visited with my sister.
-This lake is amazing, and although I haven’t been to Lake Como I would bet they would be fighting for first place in the amazingly beautiful department.
-This place is gorgeous in nature, and the towns that dot the lake each have their own charm and uniqueness about them.
+This lake is amazing, and although I haven’t been to Lake Como I would bet they would be fighting for first place in the stunning scenery department.
+This place is gorgeous, and the towns that dot the lake each have their own charm about them.

 Also Read: I Have a New Love, Lake Garda